Jessica C. Graves, Owner, 1760 E. River Rd. #191, Tucson, AZ 85718, 520.468.3838 - Hablamos Español

 There are special requirements that must be followed if the child is considered an Indian Child under the Indian Child Welfare Act.
 It is very important that your adoption professional follow both the Federal Indian Child Welfare Act and Arizona’s laws governing an Indian Child.
 Not following these federal and state laws may put your adoption at risk.

-Stepparent adoptions are important to ensure a sense of togetherness within a family.
-The adoption allows both parents (the birth parent and stepparent) to be the legal parents of the child.
+In Arizona, stepparent adoptions are important to ensure a sense of togetherness within a family.
+The stepparent adoption allows both parents (the birth parent and stepparent) to be the legal parents of the child.
 This is important for inheritance rights, insurance, schools, medical professionals, and most importantly, for the family unit itself.
 Because a stepparent is a legal stranger to the child, if the birth parent passes without completing a stepparent adoption, then the child’s custody may refer back to the second birth parent.

 There is no requirement as to how long you and your spouse must be married before your spouse completed the stepparent adoption.
 However, there may be additional requirements depending on the length of your marriage.
 If your marriage is less than one year, then you will need to have a social study completed to present to the judge your family and ensure that the adoption would be in the child’s best interest.
 If you have been married for more than one year, you should not need to complete a social study.
 Ultimately, it is always up to the judge as to whether to order a social study completed.

-Adults may adopt other adults who are over the age of 18 years old.
+In Arizona, adults may adopt other adults who are over the age of 18 years old.
 However, Arizona law only allows adult adoptions in certain situations where specific relationships exist.
 In adult adoptions, the birth parents of the adoptee (the person being adopted) does not need to be notified of the adoption.
-Please contact the office to find out more information regarding Arizona adult adoptions.
+Please contact Arizona Adoption Attorney Jessica Graves to find out more information regarding Arizona adult adoptions.

-As with any kind of adoption, the child must be legally free for adoption for a relative to adopt.
+As with any kind of adoption in Arizona, the child must be legally free for adoption for a relative to adopt.
 Relatives may include grandparents, great-grandparents, siblings, aunts and uncles, and cousins.
-Depending on the relationship between the child and adoptive parent, certification may not be required.
+Depending on the relationship between the child and adoptive parent, certification may not be required in Arizona.

 Adoptive Parents must be married to adopt jointly.
 If one of the parents is the legal parent of the child, the second parent may complete a stepparent adoption of the child to ensure that the child has two legal, loving, and supportive parents.